ajaybehuria/People-Counter-App-at-the-Edge/WRITEUP.md

 ## Explaining Custom Layers

-The process behind converting custom layers involves many different options for the user.
-The easiest way to convert custom layers in the model optimizer is to add them as extensions.
-Depeding on model type, theres many other options as well for custom layer support.
+The process behind converting custom layers mainly involves using an extension template to execute custom layers within a model.
+First, you have to generate the Extension Template Files.
+This can be done with the model extension generator.
+Then, you must create an IR File which contains the customer layer which can be done with the model optimizer.
+After that, edit the CPU extension and you can run your model.
+This worked for me.

-Some of the potential reasons for handling custom layers are the various uses of them.
-Custom layers can be an essential part of your model because of how much they may add to it.
-Not taking care of custom layers makes your model somewhat incomplete as it has unsupported layers.
+Custom layers in a model can be vital, as they can help models operate at a higher level of abstraction.
+They pose various benefits in contrast to not having them.
+It is worth the additional effort as they can be perfect built to fit any situation.

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were trial and error.
-I used the TensorFlow Model Zoo, so I had many available models with statistics available.
+My method(s) to compare models before and after conversion to Intermediate Representations were through trial and error.
+First I got each model using wget from the Tensorflow model zoo.
+Then using tar I extracted the contents.
+From here, you can do initial tests and take measurements.
+Then use the model optimizer for conversion.
+After that you can take more measurements for post-conversion.

-The difference between model accuracy pre- and post-conversion was more noticable than I thought.
-The model optimizer definitely made a difference.
-I have used these models in the past and can see improvement with the model optimizer.
-Clearing up unnecessary aspects was more effective than I thought.
+The difference between model accuracy pre- and post-conversion was that the post-conversion model had trouble tracking moving people rather than idle people.
+This wasn't too big of a deal for the pre-conversion model.

-The size of the model pre- and post-conversion was also significant.
-The pre-conversion model was never too big of a problem, but the optimizer did have an impact and the post-conversion model is definitely preferable.
+The size of the model pre- and post-conversion wasn't too different.
+The size of the .pb file was 19MB while the size of the .bin file was 18MB.
+So there is a 1MB difference after conversion

-The inference time of the model pre- and post-conversion was crucial.
-Time difference between the pre- and post- conversion was the best part of the Model Optimizer.
-It increases speed by a hefty margin with my model.
-I believe this to be the most important feature of the model optimizer.
+The inference time of the model pre- and post-conversion also was very similar.
+The inference time for the converted model was around 30-31 ms. For the .pb file it was around the same speed give or take a few.

 ## Assess Model Use Cases